 Use the Tasmanian Government Directory to find staff contact details

 Climate change is a change in global climate patterns over many decades that has been brought about by increasing levels of greenhouse gas emissions, primarily from the burning of fossil fuels.
-Climate change is causing average global temperatures to become hotter, which leads to changes in rainfall patterns, increasing frequency of extreme events such as bushfires, cyclones and floods, acidification of the ocean and melting of the polar icecaps.
+Climate change is causing average global temperatures to become hotter which leads to changes in rainfall patterns, increasing frequency of extreme events such as bushfires, cyclones and floods, and acidification of the ocean.

-More information about climate change, the projected impacts for Tasmania and what you can do, is available to download in these Fact Sheets:
+More information about climate change, the projected impacts for Tasmania and what you can do, is available to download in the following Fact Sheets:

 Climate change is a serious and complex issue, which presents challenges and opportunities for Tasmania.
 The Tasmanian Government is focused on taking practical actions to reduce the State’s emissions and respond to the impacts of a changing climate.

 The benefits of taking action on climate change include achieving cost savings by using resources more efficiently, building on Tasmania’s competitive strengths in areas such as renewable energy, and stimulating innovation, growth, and investment as well as creating jobs.

 The impacts of climate-related extreme events represent a major risk for Tasmania.
 Assisting our businesses, communities and government to prepare for, respond to, and recover from these events is a priority.
 However, the comparatively modest impacts of climate change forecast for Tasmania offer a number of opportunities for growth.

 The Government is leading a number of projects to manage climate risks and capitalise on opportunities, and there are also a number of other emissions reduction projects underway in sectors such as transport and energy.